byzer-org/byzer-doc/kolo-lang/en-us/appendix/contribute.md

 ## How to Contribute

-If Kolo-Lang and Byzer Notebook are helpful to you, or if you are interested in contributing your own strength, the ([Byzer Org](https://github.com/byzer-org)) is looking forward to your contribution, let's work together to create a data-oriented and AI-oriented community.
+If Byzer-Lang and Byzer Notebook are helpful to you, or if you are interested in contributing your own strength, the ([Byzer Org](https://github.com/byzer-org)) is looking forward to your contribution, let's work together to create a data-oriented and AI-oriented community.

 ## Community Organization